7 Key Tips for Fantasy Premier League Success

 You can use a lot of optimization methods (simple or advanced, it’s up to you) to figure out what is the best structure for your FPL team.
 There is no one “best structure” in general (that’s why I will not share mine with you).

 But for points around the optimum, there is a lot of combinations lying on the same indifference curve.
-That’s why you should not be afraid to have different team from a template.
-If the structure of your team is correct, your team can score the same amount of points as the template (in long term).
+That’s why you should not be afraid to have a different team from a template.
+If the structure of your team is correct, your team can score the same amount of points as the template (in the long term).

 7. Keep your emotions in check